Skip to content

 Make sure you’re absolutely certain whether or not you will be charged for advice given, as well as what happens if you pull out of the process before completion.
 For example, perhaps your circumstances have changed, you’ve changed your mind, or even found a better deal yourself.

 Remember also that you are entitled to know what fee, in pounds and pence, your broker is being paid by the lender to introduce your business.
 This will be stated in the ESIS, but they should discuss it verbally with you too.
+Plus what fees, if any, the broker will charge you directly.

 Can mortgage advice benefit my application?

 When applying for a mortgage, the lender will carry out some checks to determine whether you are reliable as a borrower.
-For instance, they will want to look at your credit score and understand how well you’ve dealt with loan repayments in the past.
+For instance, they'll want to look at your credit score and understand how well you’ve dealt with loan repayments in the past.
 Sometimes, it only takes a minor delay to affect your credit history.

 Can I get a mortgage without advice?

 Yes, some lenders may allow you to apply for a mortgage regardless of whether you have taken advice or not.
 Generally, you should be able to do this either online or by sending an application form via post.
-However, without the help of a mortgage broker, you will need to carry out all the research yourself and know the ins and outs of the mortgage you wish.

-Usually, lenders are more likely to arrange your deal if you are a mortgage professional who is aware of the risks or if you are remortgaging a property to raise money for commercial purposes.
 What’s more, you may also be able to get a mortgage without advice if you have an annual income of over £300,000 or possess assets that are worth £3 million (or more).

 Bear in mind that if you decide to take out a mortgage without advice, you are taking full responsibility for choosing the deal.
 If you receive mortgage advice, instead, the broker will suggest the best option for your needs.
-If down the line you discover that their recommendation was not suitable, you have more protection and can file a complaint that the mortgage advice wasn’t appropriate.

 Where can I get mortgage advice?